-The Social Science Research Council (SSRC) invites proposals from across the social and behavioral sciences, humanities, data sciences, and related fields for a dissertation research grant competition as part of the Data Fluencies Project.
-We seek to support projects that mobilize new knowledge and aim to foster more just and equitable futures.
-Possible topics of interest include:
+The Social Science Research Council (SSRC) invites proposals from PhD candidates across the social and behavioral sciences, humanities, data sciences, and related fields to apply to the Data Fluencies Dissertation Grant competition.
+This competition is part of the Data Fluencies Project and consortium.

 - information integrity

 - alternative epistemologies stemming from feminist, Indigenous, or Black theoretical perspectives

 Please refer to our Call for Applications for the complete proposal request, including a detailed list of requirements and eligibility.